 Results and Discussion

-The benefit cost ratio (BCR) of the treatments is the most important factor which determines its usefulness and acceptance by the grower.
+The benefit cost ratio (BCR) of the treatments is the most important factor that determines its usefulness and acceptance by the grower.
 It is the most important single factor which decides the adoption of any improved cultural practice by the grower.
-A treatment should not only be effective but also should be profitable in proposition to be accepted by a grower.
-In the present study, the different treatments showed clear impact on the comparative economics of the production of flowers in French marigold.
+A treatment should not only be effective but also should be profitable in order to be accepted by a grower.
+In the present study, the different treatments showed a clear impact on the comparative economics of the production of flowers in French marigold.

 The pooled data revealed that maximum plant height (84.36 cm), plant spread (65.34 cm), number of laterals (20.40) and Chlorophyll content (48.38) with the application of 100% RDF + 1.5ml/L nano urea foliar application. while minimum plant height (73.39 cm), plant spread (54.44 cm chlorophyll content (41.64 spad value) was recorded with 50 % RDF (T11), whereas; the minimum number of laterals (17.20) was recorded with 50 % RDF + 1.5ml/L nano urea foliar application (T13).